f

 How to Apply

-Organizations should review the JGBF mission, outcomes, and focus areas to ensure alignment of goals and submit a Letter of Interest to be considered for a Full Application.
+• Review the JGBF mission, outcomes, and focus areas to ensure alignment of goals.

 • Applicants will be notified of any next steps: invitation to submit a formal application, a declination, or a delay for future consideration.